eriq12/hydro-os/README.md

+> [!WARNING]
+> This repo has been deprecated and archived, as I am self hosting my own repo for this and building locally.

 # hydro-os &nbsp; [![bluebuild build badge](https://git.hydrosaber.com/eriq12/hydro-os/actions/workflows/build.yml/badge.svg)](https://git.hydrosaber.com/eriq12/hydro-os/actions?workflows=build.yml)

 This is a personal OS distro that I am using to learn more about the technolgies behind Bluebuild and possibly to later learn about hosting a git server, container repositiories, and actions.